davidmoten/cake-pattern/README.md

 Going a bit further
 ----------------------
-The above example (examples.example1 in src/main/scala/examples.scala) demonstrates how to wire up singleton instances (singleton in terms of the scope of Registry) of *A*,*B* and *Configuration*.
+The above example (package examples.example1 in [src/main/scala/examples.scala](https://github.com/davidmoten/cake-pattern/blob/master/src/main/scala/examples.scala)) demonstrates how to wire up singleton instances (singleton in terms of the scope of Registry) of *A*,*B* and *Configuration*.
 Another common use case for injection is to wire in non-singleton instances (that themselves may have dependencies on singleton or non-singleton instances).
 Example 2 demonstrates this: